vermavarun/Machine-Learning/notes.md

 ## SVR - Support Vector Regression
 - A tube instead of a linear line

+## Logistic Regression
+- Used to calculate Category like yes or no
+- To get best curve calculate curve with best likelihood value.

+## K-Nearest Neighbor
+- Calculate the distance of neighbor's upto k for ex 5 and put the new point in that category where max points are there.

+## SVM
+- Lines between extreme one type of point or classification like apples (Negative hyperplane) and first another type of point like oranges (positive hyperplane) points.
+- Used to classify apples or oranges.

+# General Steps
+- Import Libraries
+- Split dataset into training and testing set
+- Feature scaling
+- Training
+- Predicting single result
+- Predicting test results

 # Questions?
 - When to use SVR?